umtakcn/EndtoEndDevOps/README.md

 ```
 You should be able to see your application code on Gitlab project that you created.
 ### 4- Nexus
+You can access Nexus with http://nexus-external-ip:8081 .
+After you login Nexus, click on settings symbol --> Repositories --> Create repository --> docker (hosted) .
+Configure like this;

 ### 5- Sonarqube
+You can access Sonarqube with http://sonarqube-external-ip:9000 .
+After you login Sonarqube, click on A, right top corner --> My Account --> Security --> Generate Tokens .
+Save this generated token.
+We will use it for Jenkins.
+Then, go to Administration --> Configuration --> Webhooks --> Create .
+Write URL area http://jenkins-external-ip:8080/sonarqube-webhook/ .
 ### 6- Jenkins
 You can access Jenkins with http://jenkins-external-ip:8080 .
-After you login Jenkins interface, install recommended plugins.
+After you login Jenkins interface, install suggested plugins.
 We need to configure a couple of things.
-1. We need to install some plugins.
-Go to Manage Jenkins --> Manage Plugins --> Available .
+1. Go to Manage Jenkins --> Manage Plugins --> Available .
 Install these plugins;
      - Docker Pipeline
      - Pipeline Utility Steps
      - Sonarqube Scanner